arieluchka/draft_kings/README.md

 8) if login message slightly changes (for example if the username in the message is per signing user), it will fail (unless we modify the hardcoded message).

 Solution: either replace "User" with variable of the user that was logged in (unless it's literally says "Welcome User" for all users), or search for a REGEX message, that starts with "^Welcome .*"

+# Known issues/un-addressed points
+1) Didn't give special treatment to IDs patterns (transactionId/notificationId) (even tho it's possible to automatically verify response from api, to follow the txn/notif pattern)

+# How and When i used AI
+1) to create Request/response objects